home-assistant/developers.home-assistant/docs/internationalization/core.md

 Translation of entity attribute names and states also requires frontend support, which is currently only available for `climate` entities.
 :::

 If your integration provides entities under its domain, you will want to translate the name of entity attributes and also entity state attributes.
-You do this by offering a `state_attributes` dictionary, that contains translations for entity attributes with different device classes.
+You do this by offering a `state_attributes` object, that contains translations for entity attributes with different device classes.
 The key `_` is used for entities without a device class.

 ```json
 {